passport/www.passportjs.org/books/concepts/google/gsi.md

 authorization](https://developers.google.com/identity/oauth2/web/guides/overview)
 to obtain access tokens for Google APIs.

-(Note that Sign In with Google should not be confused with the similarly named [Google Sign-In](../sign-in/).
+(Note: Sign In with Google should not be confused with the similarly named [Google Sign-In](../sign-in/).
 This legacy library was deprecated on March 31, 2023.)